suraw00t/rsblog/README.md

 1. **Install Rust**: Make sure you have Rust installed on your system.
 You can download it from the official Rust website: [Rust Installation](https://www.rust-lang.org/tools/install)

+2. **Install npm**: Install Node.js and npm on your system.
+You can download it from the official Node.js website: [Node.js Download](https://nodejs.org/)

-2. **Install MongoDB**: Install MongoDB on your system.
+3. **Install MongoDB**: Install MongoDB on your system.
 You can download it from the official MongoDB website: [MongoDB Download](https://www.mongodb.com/try/download/community)

-3. **Clone the repository**: Clone the rsblog repository from GitHub:
+4. **Clone the repository, build and run the project**: Clone the rsblog repository from GitHub then Navigate to the project directory and build the project using Cargo:

    ```bash
    git clone https://github.com/suraw00t/rsblog.git
    cd rsblog
    ```

-4. **Build and run the project**: Navigate to the project directory and build the project using Cargo:

    Install css and build
    ```bash
    npm install --prefix src/app/static
    npm run tw --prefix src/app/static/
    ```

    Build web
    ```bash
    cargo build
    ```